pypa/packaging/docs/utils.rst

 Reference
 ---------

+.. class:: NormalizedName

+    A :class:`typing.NewType` of :class:`str`, representing a normalized name.

 .. function:: canonicalize_name(name)

-    This function takes a valid Python package name, and returns the normalized form of it.
+    This function takes a valid Python package or extra name, and returns the normalized form of it.

+    The return type is typed as :class:`NormalizedName`.
+This allows type checkers to help require that a string has passed through this function before use.

     :param str name: The name to normalize.